cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

     - [Envision](https://lvra.gitlab.io/docs/fossvr/envision/) - Handy tool to help automate a lot of the VR runtime stuff.
 Handles the following:
         - [WiVRn](https://github.com/WiVRn/WiVRn) - Monado-based OpenXR runtime and streamer for Standalone HMDs.
         - [XRizer](https://lvra.gitlab.io/docs/fossvr/xrizer/) - OpenVR > OpenXR compatibility layer.
-            - `main` now has full-body-tracking support, so forks required no longer.
-I need to re-test my tracking soon; info here on FBT may be outdated.
+            - `main` now has full-body-tracking support, so forks are required no longer.
     - [WayVR (formerly WlxOverlay-S)](https://github.com/wlx-team/wayvr) - An overlay application that provides desktop views and playspace drag.
-        - My Space Drag is mapped to left/right stick click, while Space Reset is mapped to double-click left stick
+        - I have my Space Drag mapped to left/right stick click, with Space Reset mapped to double-clicking the left stick.
     - SteamVR is *not* installed, and in most cases shouldn't be as it can conflict with WiVRn.

 ### PC Software